manukalexi/The-error-threshold-revisited/README.md

 >[!NOTE]
 > Lowering `N` can reduce computational time, but it will strengthen the effects of demographic stochasticity.
 - `mu`: mutation rate
+- `ave`: average concentration of the master type during the last $10^6$ generations
+- `aveave`: average value of `ave` across all `REP` parallel simulations
+- `coex`: number of parallel simulations in which the master type survived
+- `ex`: number of parallel simulations in which the master type went extinct
 - `sigma`: reproductive superiority of the master sequence (default: 10)
 - `GEN`: number of generations (default: 10000000)
 > [!WARNING]